fission-codes/webnative-elm/README.md

 # Loading in the filesystem separately

 Alternatively you can load the filesystem separately.
+You may want to do this when working with a web worker.

 ```elm
 import Webnative exposing (defaultInitOptions)